An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Methods Overview

 \begin{assumption}{\best}{3} \end{assumption} \begin{assumption}{\best}{4} The average number of characters in all literals of a regex is much smaller than that of data records.
-The number of regex queries is much smaller than number of data records in the same workload. \end{assumption} Therefore, according to the sparsity assumption~\ref{assumption:best:3}, \best\ choose to use adjacency lists: \textit{Q-G-list} and \textit{G-D-list} rather than two matrices of sizes $|Q|\cdot|G|$ and $|G|\cdot |D|$ to store the existence of n-grams in the workload to reduce space usage.
+The number of regex queries is much smaller than number of data records in the same workload. \end{assumption} Therefore, according to the sparsity assumption~\ref{assumption:best:3}{ and the definition of cover}, {instead of considering all n-grams in the query set and dataset, we can trim away the n-grams that only exists in the dataset.
+Therefore, the candidate n-gram set $G$ of \best\ is $G(Q)$.} \best\ choose to use adjacency lists: \textit{$Q$-$G$-list} and \textit{$G$-$D$-list} rather than two matrices of sizes $|Q|\cdot|G(W)|$ and $|G(W)|\cdot |D|$ to store the existence of {candidate n-grams}\eat{n-grams in the workload} to reduce space usage.
 The candidate n-grams, queries, and data records are each assigned an index number.
-The indices of \textit{Q-G-list} correspond to query numbers, and each element is a list of n-gram numbers in this query.
-Similarly, the indices of \textit{G-D-list} correspond to n-gram numbers, and each element is a list of data record numbers which the n-gram is in.
+The indices of \textit{$Q$-$G$-list} correspond to query numbers, and each element is a list of n-gram numbers in this query.
+Similarly, the indices of \textit{$G$-$D$-list} correspond to n-gram numbers, and each element is a list of data record numbers which the n-gram is in.